 Interestingly, the poem as a historical artefact is packed with multiple messages.
 It was written on the back side of a letter that Teiji had written, when he was in Vancouver, to a Japaneselanguage newspaper that was printed locally.
 In the letter, he asked the paper to continue to feature his store's ad during the first week of the coming month.
 There is an elucidating irony here.
 The wealth of his home was never static.
 It was generated through the entrepreneurial efforts that he and his family put into their business.
 His home was a result of hard work, and the wealth of his home was maintained by running the store that catered to the needs of the community.
 In the next article, we will look at records that show us the relations between Teiji's store and the community, and the disruptions that were caused by the closure of the store.
-This article was published in the October 2016 issue of Geppo-The Bulletin.

 Please direct comments, thoughts, inquiries, and so on, to eokawa.nikkeiplace@gmail.com